 Money and Credit Class 10 Notes: Self-Help Groups (SHG)

 The self-help group is the modern form of financing the small finance needs of borrowers who cannot obtain loans from banks because of their inadequate financial documents and lack of collateral.
 A self-help group is a small group of people, usually ranging from 15 to 20 persons belonging to the same neighbourhood that promotes small savings among their members.
 The members pool their savings, and the amount so collected is utilized to lend it to any member who needs it.
-The terms of credit in self-help groups is much easier as compared to any other form of finance.
+The terms of credit in self-help groups are much easier as compared to any other form of finance.
 Also, the self-help groups have helped extensively in saving the poor from the debt trap of informal sectors.

 Here are the most important exam questions on Money and Credit Class 10: